marshmallow-code/flask-smorest/docs/arguments.rst

     FlaskParser.DEFAULT_UNKNOWN_BY_LOCATION["json"] = ma.EXCLUDE

-It can also be achieved by subclassing the parser and set the child class in a base :class:`Blueprint` class:
+It can also be achieved by subclassing the parser and setting ``ARGUMENTS_PARSER`` in a base :class:`Blueprint` class:

 .. code-block:: python